JesperSolutions/Taklaget/README.md

    firebase login
    ```

-5. Configure Firebase:
-   - Create a Firebase project (or use existing: taklaget-mvp)
+5. Initialize Firebase in your project:
+   - Update `.firebaserc` with your project ID
    - Enable Authentication, Firestore, and Storage
-   - Update `.firebaserc` with your project ID

 6. Install dependencies:
    ```bash